A BSDEs approach to pathwise uniqueness for stochastic evolution equations: Introduction

-with $\rho>0$ and $\alpha\in[0,1)$.
-Here, $\Lambda:D(\Lambda)\subset U\rightarrow U$ is a { positive self-adjoint operator} on a separable Hilbert space $U$ such that there exists { $\Lambda^{-1}$ which is a trace class operator from $U$ into $U$.} Damped wave equations describe elastic systems with structural damping.
-For physical motivations we refer to the seminal paper \cite{chen-russ} (see also the references therein).
+with $\rho,\gamma>0$ and $\alpha\in[0,1)$.
+Here, $\Lambda:D(\Lambda)\subset U\rightarrow U$ is a {positive self-adjoint operator} on a separable Hilbert space $U$, there exists { $\Lambda^{-\gamma}$ and it is a trace class operator from $U$ into $U$.} Such equations describe elastic systems with structural damping.
+For physical motivations we refer to the seminal paper \cite{chen-russ} (see also the references therein) for the deterministic equation, and to \cite{brez1,brez2,chow} for the stochastic counterpart.}

-To the best of our knowledge even { existence of solution for \eqref{abst_sto_damped_WE_1a} in the linear case (i.e., $\widetilde C =0$) seems to be new (cf. Section \ref{subsec:linear_wav_eq} and see in particular Lemma \ref{lemma_conv_stocastica}).} Note that if $\rho =0$ we get the semilinear stochastic wave equations considered in \cite{MasPri17}.